-It is not necessary to remove the adaptor for this job.
+It is not necessary to remove the adapter for this job.
 However, it will be necessary to remove the front from the feeder house of the header (combine) to allow access from both sides of the drum.
+Raising the reel will also allow for more mobility when working from the front.

-Attach a lifting strap to carry the center of the drum from the top main beam of the draper front.
+Attach a lifting strap in the centre of the drum from the top main beam of the draper front.